||All Treesearch publications were written or produced by Forest Service personnel

 Keywords: fuels management, fire behavior, modeling, risk assessment, fuel characterization, mapping, fuel treatment, prescribed fire, fire ecology, fire effects, economics, biomass utilization, fire weather

-View and Print this Publication (63.5 MB)
+View or Print this Publication (63.5 MB bytes)

 - We recommend that you also print this page and attach it to the printout of the article, to retain the full citation information.

 - This article was written and prepared by U.S. Government employees on official time, and is therefore in the public domain.